A good friendship doesn’t happen by accident.

 Don’t take your friends for granted!

-Here are eight things you can do to keep your friendships in good health:
+Here are a few things you can do to keep your friendships in good health:

 1. Make a point of keeping up with every major area of their lives:

 Your friend is probably juggling a lot of balls – career, relationships, hobbies, family, and so forth.

 Make it clear that you are interested in everything that’s happening.

 Even when you are bubbling over with your own news, slow down and give them the chance to share what they’ve been doing lately.

 Lots of people feel as though no one really listens to them.

 If you are a good listener, you will never be short of friends because you’ll be able to make anyone feel heard and valued.